Advertiser Disclosure

 Almost Instant

-Why is this so valuable, you ask?
-Simple: once your points have been transferred to a travel partner, the rules of that loyalty program apply.
+Why is this so valuable?
+Simple: Once your points have been transferred to a travel partner, the rules of that loyalty program apply.

-This means you can take advantage of awesome redemptions like cheap first class tickets to Tokyo on Asiana, luxurious jaunts to Europe in business class, and much more.
+This means you can take advantage of extraordinary redemptions like cheap first class tickets to Tokyo on Asiana, luxurious jaunts to Europe in business class, and much more.

-When booking award flights in premium cabins, it’s sometimes possible to get up to 15 cents (or more) per point in value!
+When booking award flights in premium cabins, you can sometimes get up to 15 cents (or more) per point in value!

 Hot Tip: Need inspiration on how to use your Chase Ultimate Rewards points?
 Check out our article on the best redemptions.

 We value Chase’s Ultimate Rewards transfer partners at $300.
-This is because of the amazing value you can get from transferring your points to this vast network of airlines and hotel partners — just 1 redemption in first or business class can completely make up for the card’s high annual fee!
+This is because of the fantastic value you can get from transferring your points to this vast network of airlines and hotel partners — a single redemption in first or business class can completely compensate for the card’s high annual fee!

-The Chase Sapphire Reserve card provides the highest value of all the Chase cards when you book your travel with points through the Chase Travel portal.
-You can redeem for both paid airfare and hotels through this portal without blackout dates of any kind.
+The Chase Sapphire Reserve card provides the highest value of all the Chase cards when you take advantage of Points Boost on select Chase Travel purchases.

-Hot Tip: Make sure to add your frequent flyer number to your flight bookings made through the Chase Travel portal.
-Since you’re technically redeeming for a paid flight, you’ll earn both redeemable and elite qualifying miles on your flights.
+Hot Tip: Add your frequent flyer number to your flight bookings made through the Chase Travel portal.
+Since you’re technically redeeming for a paid flight, you earn both redeemable and elite qualifying miles on your flights.

-Do keep in mind that you’ll usually get better value from your points when transferring them to one of Chase’s various transfer partners.
-As mentioned earlier, this is because you can use points to take advantage of partner award chart sweet spots.
+When transferring them to one of Chase’s various transfer partners, you often get better value from your points because you can use points to take advantage of partner award chart sweet spots.

 We value this benefit at $100.
-While we generally recommend making high-end bookings using Chase’s transfer partners for better value, being able to redeem at 1.5 cents per point towards any paid flight or hotel room is still an excellent option for lower-cost bookings.
+While we generally recommend making high-end bookings using Chase’s transfer partners for better value, being able to redeem at 2 cents per point toward select airline and hotel bookings is a solid option.

 Cardholders can use Pay Yourself Back to redeem their Chase Ultimate Reward points for 25% to 50% more when you redeem them for statement credits against existing purchases in select, rotating categories.